lovell/sharp/docs/install.md

 * FreeBSD
 * OpenBSD

-The following platforms are completely unsupported:

-* Windows x86
-* Windows x64 with 32-bit `node.exe`

 ## Common problems

-The platform and major version of Node.js used for `npm install` must be the same as the platform and major version of Node.js used at runtime.
+The architecture and platform of Node.js used for `npm install` must be the same as the architecture and platform of Node.js used at runtime.

 The `npm install --unsafe-perm` flag must be used when installing as `root` or a `sudo` user.